Can I Donate Blood If I’m On Antibiotics? | Essential Blood Facts

 Conclusion – Can I Donate Blood If I’m On Antibiotics?

 Always disclose your antibiotic use honestly during donor screening so staff can guide you appropriately based on your individual health situation.
-When in doubt about eligibility related to antibiotics or illnesses treated with them, reach out directly to your local blood bank for personalized advice.
+When in doubt about eligibility related to antibiotics or the illness being treated, contact your local blood bank for personalized advice.